 Making carbon-neutral theatre

-Below are a few things we've discovered over two years of making carbon-neutral work.
+Below are a few things we've discovered over three years of making carbon-neutral work.
 We hope these are helpful whether you want to reduce the carbon footprint of your work, or create a fully carbon-neutral show.

 We want to stress that we don't have all the answers, and that it's not possible for every company and theatre-maker to make these changes.
 You definitely don't need to do all of them at once.
 It's best to set yourself realistic targets; for example, you could decide not to buy anything from Primark for your next show, or that you're going to start a conversation with your local venue about swapping to a renewable energy supplier.